abdullahandbeyond/Advanced-Paint/README.md

 # Advanced-Paint

-The main features of the developed program are-
+The main features of this program are-
 1. Shapes: Free-form lines, straight lines, ellipse and rectangle.
 2. Line weight: Thin, medium and thick weights of the lines.
 3. Colors: Black, red, green and blue of the lines that are drawn.